tfpauly/privacy-proxy/draft-geohash-hint.md

     Vary: Sec-CH-Geohash
 ~~~

+# Server Behavior

+Upon receiving a Geohash Client Hint, a server can use the information to influence its behavior
+in various ways.

+The server can use the Geohash to determine the content of HTTP responses, as a
+replacement for inferring location from client IP addresses.

+If the server is acting as a forward proxy, such as a CONNECT proxy, it can use the Geohash
+to determine an appropriate geo-mapped IP address to use for outbound connections, or a
+client subnet to present in the EDNS0 Client Subnet extension for DNS queries {{?RFC6891}}
+{{?RFC7871}}.

+If a proxy receiving the Geohash hint cannot respect the location indicated by the hint,
+it SHOULD include a Proxy-Status header {{!I-D.ietf-httpbis-proxy-status}} in its response,
+with the "details" parameter containing the string "Geohash ignored".

 # Security Considerations {#security}

 The use of the Geohash Client Hint MUST use the Sec- header prefix as recommended